soltros/configbuilder/README.md

 ### Note on steam-deck-support.nix
 The Steam Deck module is still being ironed out.
 Use at your own risk.

+## Note on Plasma 6 support on Stable
+You'll need to enable kde-plasma.nix.
+Then, download the Plasma Flake, and customize the hostname (ensure its also customized in networking.nix).
+You can then install KDE Plasma 6 with:
+``sudo nixos-rebuild boot --flake '.#your-hostname'``

 ### Note on BcacheFS support:
 If you wish to install NixOS with BcacheFS, you need kernel 6.7, and the nixos.bcachefs-tools package.
 The current NixOS ISO ships with 6.1.
 As a result, you must generate your own ISO.
 Run this script to do that: